jschnab/systems_design/pastebin/README.md

 pastes writes per year), and 10^7 paste reads per day (10^2 pastes reads per second).

-Write traffic is 10^6 bytes per second on average, read traffic is 10^7 bytes per second on average.
+Write traffic is 10^6 bytes per second on average (10^11 bytes per day).
+Read traffic is 10^7 bytes per second on average (10^12 bytes per day).

 Pastes will be stored for up to 5 years, so we may store up to 5 x 10^8 pastes, totalizing 5 x 10^13 bytes (50 TB) of pastes.